Islandora-Devops/isle-buildkit/solr/README.md

 # Solr

-Docker image for [solr] version 9.7.0.
+Docker image for [solr] version 9.7.0, built from [Islandora-DevOps/isle-buildkit](https://github.com/Islandora-DevOps/isle-buildkit/).

 Please refer to the [Solr Documentation] for more in-depth information.